RicardooYoung/LatentDistributionAdjusting/README.md

 ### Train

 Use *Bash train.sh* to train LDA model.
 The model consists many hyperparameters, which is stored in ``hyp/LDA.json``.
-During training model's parameter will be automatically stored in ``results/`` on every epoch.
+During training model's parameter will be automatically stored in ``results/`` on every epoch, denoted with validation loss.